openshift/enhancements/enhancements/update/dont-require-registry-during-boot-and-upgrade.md

 server.
 One way to ensure this is to run in CI an admission hook that rejects/warns about any spec that uses the `Always` pull policy.

-It would also be useful to have another test that scans for use of this `Always` pull policy in the source code.

 #### Don't try to contact the image registry server explicitly

 Some OCP components explicitly try to contact the registry server without a